 1.1 ((t))The construction, alteration, movement, enlargement, replacement, repair, equipment, use and occupancy, location, removal and demolition of detached one- and two-family dwellings and ((multiple single-family dwellings ()) townhouses (())), not more than three stories in height above grade plane with a separate means of egress and their accessory structures, including adult family homes, foster family care homes and family day care homes licensed by the Washington state ((d))Department of ((s))Social and ((h))Health ((s))Services.

-1.2. ((The provisions of the International Residential Code for One- and Two-Family Dwellings shall apply to d))Detached residential accessory structures that are used for home occupations and home industries that include offices, mercantile, food preparation for off-site consumption, personal care salons and similar uses, if the home occupation or home industry is subordinate to the primary residential use of the site and the total cumulative floor area devoted to the home occupation or home industry in ((any)) each detached accessory structure on-site is less than or equal to 500 square feet (46.4m2 46.5m2).
+1.2. ((The provisions of the International Residential Code for One- and Two-Family Dwellings shall apply to d))Detached residential accessory structures that are used for home occupations ((and)) or home industries that include offices, mercantile, food preparation for off-site consumption, personal care salons and similar uses, if the home occupation or home industry is subordinate to the primary residential use of the site and the total cumulative floor area devoted to the home occupation or home industry in ((any)) each detached accessory structure on-site is less than or equal to 500 square feet (((46.4m2)) 46.5m2).

 1.3.
 Live/work units located in townhouses and complying with the requirements of IBC 419.
 Fire suppression required by IBC 419.5 when constructed under the International Residential Code shall conform to Appendix U - Dwelling unit fire sprinkler systems, as adopted in chapter 51-51 WAC.